jacobobryant/platypub-biffweb-theme/docs/00-get-started/01-new-project.md

 [Connecting to a Running nREPL Server](https://docs.cider.mx/cider/basics/up_and_running.html#connect-to-a-running-nrepl-server) in the CIDER docs.

-This does mean that CIDER will not be able to decide what version of the nREPL server dependencies to use.
+This does mean that CIDER will not be able to decide which version of the nREPL server dependencies to use.
 If you run into problems, you'll need to set the versions manually in `deps.edn`: